 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 - Do not share food, drinks, vaping devices or anything that can spread the virus to others.

-If you were in China within the past 14 days and experience these symptoms, contact your health care provider before entering the facility.
+If you were in an area with sustain community transmission within the past 14 days and experience these symptoms, contact your health care provider before entering the facility.

 There is no specific treatment for 2019-noCoV other than supportive care for symptoms.

 Although a very serious public health threat, the CDC believes the immediate health risk from 2019-nCoV to the general U.S. public is considered low.

 There is currently no vaccine to protect against 2019-nCoV.
 The best way to prevent infection is to avoid being exposed to this virus

 Public health officials recommend everyone follow basic prevention guidelines to avoid spreading and contracting respiratory illnesses:

 - Try to get sufficient sleep, exercise regularly, drink plenty of fluids, and eat nutritious foods.